 This is precisely why we need to take the time to examine what Texas criminal law defines as the illegal act of interference with public duties.
 It is critical that you do not allow an overzealous police officer to ruin your clean criminal record and put you at risk for losing your job and good name.

 You need an experienced and aggressive criminal defense attorney to fight to have your interference with public duties charge dismissed and expunged from your criminal record.
-The Hampton Law Firm has extensive experience in defending citizens of Fort Worth and the surrounding cities in Tarrant County and Dallas County, Texas from criminal prosecution for crimes they did not commit.
+The Hampton Criminal Defense Attorneys, PLLC has extensive experience in defending citizens of Fort Worth and the surrounding cities in Tarrant County and Dallas County, Texas from criminal prosecution for crimes they did not commit.
 Call our office now to speak to Jeff Hampton for a free consultation!

 What Is Interference With Public Duties?